s-celles/daytona/pkg/apiclient/docs/TargetConfig.md

 ### NewTargetConfig

-`func NewTargetConfig(deleted bool, name string, options string, providerInfo TargetProviderInfo, ) *TargetConfig`
+`func NewTargetConfig(deleted bool, id string, name string, options string, providerInfo TargetProviderInfo, ) *TargetConfig`

 NewTargetConfig instantiates a new TargetConfig object This constructor will assign default values to properties that have it defined,